Master of Science in Respiratory Care Leadership

 Please note: The estimated total tuition is based on tuition rates for Academic Year 2014-15 and does not include any fees or other expenses.
 Some courses and labs have tuition rates that may increase or decrease total tuition.
 Tuition and fees are subject to revision by the president and Board of Trustees at any time.

 *A maximum of 9 quarter hours of graduate- or doctoral-level credit obtained at another institution may be awarded as Advanced Graduate Credit to the Doctor of Education program.

 Who Will Your Classmates Be?

 This program is well suited for individuals who wish to assume a managerial position within a healthcare organization or teach respiratory therapy in an academic setting.

-Students must be registered respiratory therapists (RRTs) and have earned an undergraduate degree—typically a bachelor’s degree in respiratory therapy or an associate’s degree in respiratory therapy combined with a bachelor’s degree in health sciences (or its equivalent).
+Students must be registered respiratory therapists (RRTs) and have earned an undergraduate degree—typically a bachelor’s degree in respiratory therapy or an associate degree in respiratory therapy combined with a bachelor’s degree in health sciences (or its equivalent).

-Keith H. MS, RRT-NPS
+Kimberlee H. BA, RRT-NPS

 - Prepare respiratory specialists, department directors and educators for leadership roles.